entae/cafe-diary-api/README.md

 # cafe-diary-api
-Practicing creating RESTful API + MongoDB
+The purpose of this repo is to re-practice creating RESTful API with MongoDB